 - ½ Tsp.
 Pepper

 - 2 Tbsp.
 Freshly Chopped Parsley

-- Set up the rest of your dredging station by pouring the cornstarch onto a plate.
-Scramble your eggs in a wide bowl or plate (so the eggplant will fit) and place your breadcrumb mixture last onto another shallow dish.You should have one neat "assembly line".
+- Now set up the your dredging station by pouring your cornstarch onto a shallow plate or dish.
+Then scramble your eggs in a wide dish or bowl (wide enough for the eggplant to fit) and place your breadcrumb mixture last onto another shallow dish.You should have one neat "assembly line".
 Have one large baking sheet ready to go with parchment paper. (or grease your baking sheet well)

-- Dredge each stick into the corn starch.
-Then coat each in the egg wash making sure to cover all sides.
-Finally, coat each stick into the panko mixture until evenly coated.
-Place sticks on parchment paper when finished. *Tip.
-It's faster if you do each stage all at once rather than sending one at a time through the assembly line.
+- Dredge each stick into the cornstarch.
+Then dip each stick into the egg wash making sure to cover all sides.
+Finally, coat each stick in the breadcrumb mixture until fully coated.
+Place sticks on your baking sheet when finished. *Tip.
+It's faster if you do each stage all at once rather than sending one at a time through your assembly line.

 - Bake your fries on the middle rack for 15-18 minutes or until golden brown.
 Serve warm with any sauce you prefer.